 The prostate is made up of three lobes encased in an outer covering, or capsule.
 It is flanked on either side by the seminal vesicles, a pair of pouch-like glands that contribute secretions to the semen.
 Next to the seminal vesicles run the two vas deferens, tubes that carry sperm from the testicles.
 The testicles, in addition to manufacturing sperm, produce testosterone, a male sex hormone that controls the prostate's growth and function.

 Diagnosis of Prostate Cancer

 Prostate cancer is most often discovered by physical examination or by screening blood tests, such as the PSA (prostate specific antigen) test.
 Suspected prostate cancer is typically confirmed by removing a piece of the prostate (biopsy) and examining it under a microscope.
 However, blind needle biopsies spread cancer cells and only yield a 25 % success rate in finding cancer.
-Recent advancements in imaging technology such as prostate 3.0 Tesla MRI with Spectroscopy allow physicians to locate suspicious areas of disease and then performed targeted biopsies improving diagnostic outcomes by up to 40%.
-In addition to locating suspicious lesions, 3.0 Tesla with Spectroscopy can determine whether prostate cancer has spread beyond the capsule.
+Recent advancements in imaging technology, such as a multi-parametric prostate MRI, allow physicians to locate suspicious areas of disease and then performed targeted biopsies improving diagnostic outcomes by up to 40%.
+In addition to locating suspicious lesions, a multi-parametric prostate MRI can determine whether prostate cancer has spread beyond the capsule.

 Treatment of Prostate Cancer

 There's more than one way to treat prostate cancer.
 For some men a combination of treatments — such as surgery followed by radiation or radiation paired with hormone therapy — works best.
 The treatment that is best for each man depends on several factors.
 These include how fast your cancer is growing, how much it has spread, your age and life expectancy, as well as the benefits and the potential side effects of the treatment.